Meet the talented staff at EmployAbility

-Sophie was the first job development specialist to join the EmployAbility team and has been a tremendous asset since.
+Sophie was the first Employment Specialist to join the EmployAbility team in 2015 and has been a tremendous asset since.
 Sophie came to the team after completing her undergraduate degree in Psychology at UW-Madison in 2013.
 Sophie worked in Student Advising and Registration for two years before leaving to pursue a career in Human Services.
 She has always held a passion for helping people and for advocating for individuals who identify as having a disability.
 Sophie has a strong ability to network in the community to help find opportunities for our consumers.
-In her spare time, Sophie volunteers as a Special Olympics coach, and tries (unsuccessfully) to tire out her Lab, Bogart.
+In her spare time, Sophie volunteers as a Special Olympics coach, is a Master Gardener, and tries (unsuccessfully) to tire out her Lab, Bogart.

-Michael joined the EmployAbility team a year after he completed his undergraduate degree in Rehabilitation Psychology at UW-Madison in 2016.
-Michael worked as a Behavioral Treatment Technician for children with Autism and as a Mental Health Specialists at a crisis facility before transferring to a career in Human Services.
+Michael joined the EmployAbility team in 2017, a year after he completed his undergraduate degree in Rehabilitation Psychology at UW-Madison.
+Michael worked as a Behavioral Treatment Technician for children with Autism and as a Mental Health Specialist at a crisis facility before transferring to a career in Vocational Rehabilitation.
 He chose to work at EmployAbility to help people find success in the workforce.
 In his spare time, Michael enjoys spending time outdoors, fishing, and being around friends and family.

 Tierney has an undergraduate degree in psychology and is currently pursuing a master's degree in Marriage and Family Therapy at Edgewood College.
 Her passion for helping enhance the lives of others was discovered while volunteering at Briarpatch Youth Services; where she served youth and their families.
 Her experience interning with an Equine-Assisted Psychotherapy Agency, Triquestrian, gave her the tools to assist individuals from diverse backgrounds.
 She is thrilled to join EmployAbility in guiding individuals to realize their full potential.
 Tierney loves to spend her free time traveling, hiking with her dogs, and practicing yoga.